-Since June 2011 I have been collaborating with colleagues Paul Yachnin and Angela Van Haelen (McGill), Peter Marshall (Warwick), Mark Vessey and Bronwen Wilson (UBC) in a research project funded by a SSHRC Insight Development Grant: “Forms of Conversion: Transformation in Europe and its World, 1500-1700".
+Since June 2011 I have been collaborating with colleagues Paul Yachnin and Angela Van Haelen (McGill), Peter Marshall (Warwick), Mark Vessey (UBC), Bronwen Wilson (U East Anglia), and Douglas Hedley (Cantab) in a research project funded by a SSHRC Insight Development (2011-13) and, since 2013, a SSHRC Partnership Grant (2013-18): “Early Modern Conversions: religions, cultures, cognitive ecologies".
+During my sabbatical term in the winter 2015 I was a Fellow of the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge, and a Visiting Fellow of Corpus Christi College.
+I will return to Corpus Christi in the Lent Term 2016 during the second half of my leave.
 In June/July of 2012 I was a Visiting Scholar in residence at the American Academy in Rome.
 In the summer term 2011 I took up a Visiting Fellowship at New College, University of Edinburgh.
 During the summer term 2009 I was a Visiting Fellow at the Centre for Advanced Research in Religious and Theological Studies (CARTS) at the University of Cambridge where I continued my current research project on 'Paul's Cross and the culture of persuasion: Tudor origins of the early-modern public sphere'.
 This project is funded by a 3-year Standard Research Grant awarded by SSHRC in April 2009.
 I spent sabbatical terms in 2007 as a Research Associate at St John’s College, Oxford, and in 2005 as a Visiting Fellow at Corpus Christi College, Cambridge.
 Over the past decade I have received several major research grants: a resident fellowship at the Princeton Centre of Theological Inquiry (1996-97), fellowship of the Folger Shakespeare Library (2001), SSHRC (Social Sciences and Humanities Research Council of Canada) standard research grant (2003-2006) to conduct research on the links between the Reformations in Zurich and England; SSHRC and FQRSC (Le Fonds québécois de la recherche sur la société et la culture) fellowships (2004-2006) to study the French Zwinglian publications of Pierre de Vingle of Neuchâtel in the period 1533-35; a SSHRC Workshop Grant (2007) for an international conference on 'The new hermeneutics of Peter Martyr Vermigli (1499-1562): exegesis and theology'; and I am a collaborator with a group of 30 scholars in a Major Collaborative Research Initiative (MCRI) grant (2005-2010) awarded by SSHRC for the study of the early-modern public sphere.
 Please visit our 'web-public' at http://makingpublics.mcgill.ca.

-My current research focusses on the open-air pulpit situated in the precincts of St Paul’s Cathedral, London, commonly known as ‘Paul’s Cross’, one of the most influential of all public venues in early-modern England.
+My current research focuses on the Early Modern Conversions project.
+My main angle here is in the epistemological conversion associated chiefly with late-15th century Neoplatonist illuminationism in general and with Erasmus's contribution in particular.
+My recent research addressed open-air pulpit situated in the precincts of St Paul’s Cathedral, London, commonly known as ‘Paul’s Cross’, one of the most influential of all public venues in early-modern England.
 Throughout the 16th century sermons preached at Paul’s Cross addressed critically important hermeneutical and theological as well as political assumptions, and they contributed decisively to the transformation of England’s religious and political identities.
 The key aim of this 'post-revisionist' investigation is to interweave questions related to 1) the radical reconstruction of ‘religious identity’ in Tudor England; 2) the conspicuous expansion of a popular ‘culture of persuasion’ as the principal means of this reconstruction; and 3) the consequent emergence from this process of an early-modern ‘public sphere’—all considered within the context of public preaching at Paul’s Cross during the decisive period ca. 1520-1620.
 The research team includes John N. King (Ohio State University), Mary Morrissey (University of Reading), and Paul Stanwood (University of British Columbia).
 The Paul's Cross project is funded by a 3-year Standard Research Grant awarded by SSHRC in 2009.
 In July 2010 we presented a panel of papers at meeting of the International Association of University Professors of English in Valletta, Malta.

 In 2008 the Faculty of Religious Studies and the Centre for Research on Religion negotiated a formal 'Memorandum of Agreement' with the University of Zurich, Institut für Schweizerische Reformations-geschichte, to promote academic cooperation for the following: A. The development of common research projects; B. The exchange of scholars and undergraduate and graduate students, where possible and appropriate; C. The exchange of research publications; D. The use of university resources (i.e. access to university libraries, computing facilities, etc.) for scholars in residence; E. The holding of joint academic conferences.
 Owing to this agreement Prof. Dr. Dr. Emidio Campi, formerly Director of the Institut and Professor of Church History at the University of Zurich, was recently a Visiting Fellow at the McGill Centre for Research on Religion (see below) in the Fall Term 2010.